13 Top Brand Video Examples For Your Next Campaign

 People are more likely to believe your employees’ experiences with your organization versus your branded content videos.
 That’s something Spotify knows too well.

 In this employer branding video, it hands the microphone over to its interns to show the audience what working at Spotify looks and feels like.
 We see them head to work and go about their day-to-day tasks.
 They also answer questions about their most surprising experience during the internship and share their best advice for future interns.
-Video interviews participate to humanizing your brand and putting your stakeholders upfront, which is always more compelling to viewers.
+Video interviews help humanize your brand and put your stakeholders upfront, which can be really compelling to viewers.

 8. Coca-Cola’s Share A Coke campaign video